 In exploratory analyses, we assessed differences between the ambiguous and clearly valenced words on linguistic characteristics which might contribute to emotional ambiguity.
 For instance, comparing frequency (HAL; Lund & Burgess, 1996) between the clear and ambiguous words revealed that the ambiguous words are used more frequently (t(58) = 2.08, p = .042).

+study 1 discussion

+Ambiguous faces are more negative than both scenes and words

+Ambiguous faces are rated faster than scenes, and scenes are rated faster than words.

+Valence bias towards ambiguous tracks valence bias towards faces and scenes.

 GENERAL DISCUSSION

-Here we identified ambiguous and clearly valenced words, showed that valence bias measured with face and scene stimuli extends to words, and explored characteristics of ambiguous words.
+Here we identified a set of dual-valence, emotionally ambiguous words, along with clearly valenced positive and negative words as a [control/comparison] set.
+Additionally, we showed that valence bias—as measured with nonverbal face and scene stimuli—extends to verbal cues (words).
+Exploratory analyses provided insight into lexical characteristics related to emotional ambiguity in these words (i.e., greater frequency).

 The development and validation of this new stimulus set provides a novel method for measuring valence bias, and shows that valence bias generalizes to words with valid positive and negative interpretations.
+There are numerous advantages to these word stimuli for future research.
+One advantage is the uniformity and simplicity of the stimuli; facial expressions are complex displays subject to interindividual variability in facial features (brow and mouth position) and perceiver biases (stereotypes), which contributes to perceptions and judgments of the face (Oosterhof & Todorov, 2008; Freeman & Johnson, 2016).
+Another benefit to the simplicity/uniformity of the word displays—partciularly for online studies--is that participants’ screen resolution would not obscure the stimuli to the same degree as more complex face and scene images.
+These stimuli could also be used to extend valence bias to a less frequently examined sensory modality: audition.

 This task offers leverage beyond that of many other “ambiguity” resolution tasks in the language literature, which often rely on resolution of neutral-positive or neutral-negative rather than dual valence (positive-negative) ambiguity.

-One limitation of this work is that the words are presented in isolation (to prevent contextual clues from a sentence disambiguating the words), and future work should aim to expand upon these findings by assessing appraisals of sentences with dual valence emotional ambiguity.
+Future work could expand upon these findings by extending valence bias to more complex verbal cues: sentences.
+In the present work the words are presented in isolation (to prevent contextual clues within a sentence from disambiguating the words), assessing appraisals of sentences with dual valence emotional ambiguity would provide insight into ...

-Altogether, this work builds on a growing body of work aiming to understand individual differences in appraisals of emotional ambiguity, and opens the door for future research to capitalize on this new class of emotionally ambiguous stimuli.
+Altogether, this work builds on a growing body of work aiming to understand individual differences in appraisals of emotional ambiguity, and opens the door for future research to capitalize on this new class of emotionally ambiguous stimuli (e.g., extending valence bias to auditory stimuli).
+This novel stimulus set will assist researchers in further understanding the contribution of individual differences in response to ambiguity and its relationship to mental health and well-being

 Key….Leave in place